-Storing attachments and other typical working documents in conventional folders (“outside” of the mailer database) makes them easier to back up.
-It is also critical to backup your e-mail database to preserve important messages.
+Storing attachments and other typical working documents in conventional folders (“outside” of the mail application's database) makes them easier to back up.
+It is also critical to back up your e-mail database on a regular basis to preserve important messages.

 Business e-mail is ideally suited for sending short messages, critical information and follow-up reminders, for confirming something has been done, for asking brief questions, and for organizing meetings.
 E-mail speeds up the communication and decision-making process, eliminates the wasted time of “phone tag”, and makes distance and time differences irrelevant.
 E-mail also significantly reduces long-distance telephone and fax charges.

 Exercise extreme caution about what you say in your e-mails.
 Never include anything of a confidential, controversial or sensitive nature in an e-mail as there is always a risk of your e-mail ending up in the wrong hands through error or some computer malfunction.
 You cannot control who sees your e-mails after you have sent them.
 If you would be embarrassed to read your e-mail on the front page of a newspaper or posted on your organization’s bulletin board, do not send it.
 Also do not assume that e-mail messages are private.
 Practice “safe e-mail”.